 LaFerla Honors Floor

-We are excited to announce that in Fall 2017 we are moving the honors floor to LaFerla Hall.
-LaFerla has a bunch of cool features that would be beneficial to honors students:
+We are excited to announce that we have an honors floor in LaFerla Hall.
+LaFerla has a bunch of cool features that is beneficial to honors students: